 Sponsoring an employee for a 482 visa usually involves three main steps:

-• Become an approved sponsor: The business applies for Standard Business Sponsorship if it’s not already approved.
+- Apply to become a Standard Business Sponsor (SBS): The business applies for Standard Business Sponsorship if it’s not already approved.

 3. How much does it cost an employer to sponsor a 482 visa?